UVVIS-BIRA-IASB/qdoas/README.md

 * possibility to fix the column density of any selected species;
 * possibility to convolve cross-sections in real time using a user defined slit function or the information on calibration and slit function provided by the wavelength calibration procedure;
 * possibility to handle differences in resolutions between measured and control spectra;
-* use of Pukite cross sections (preconvolved or calculated by the S/W);
+* use of "Pukite" cross sections (preconvolved or calculated online);
 * molecular ring correction to account for non linear effects in the spectral analysis windows

 ### Calibration And Slit Function Characterization